realpython/materials/flush-print/README.md

   - If they pause, remember the last number that got printed before the pause
   - If they don't pause, increase the value of `SLIGHTLY_TOO_LARGE_FOR_BUFFER` by `10_000` and start from the top

 Continue doing this until your script paused when printing the numbers, and you noted the number that displayed last during the pause.
-Once you have that number, subtract it from the value that `SLIGHTLY_TOO_LARGE_FOR_BUFFER` currently has to calculate your buffer size estimation, for example:
+Once you have that number, manually subtract it from the value that `SLIGHTLY_TOO_LARGE_FOR_BUFFER` currently has to calculate your buffer size estimation, for example:

 ```python
 SLIGHTLY_TOO_LARGE_FOR_BUFFER = 80_000